Xilinx/imagebuilder/README.md

   parameter

 - FDTEDIT is an optional and is off by default.
-Specifies the output modifited dtb, used for reference only.
+Specifies the output modifited dtb, used for reference and fdt_std.

 Then you can invoke uboot-script-gen as follows: